suzzy777/Flaky_tests/README.md

 -	If it was previously labelled as a victim and it currently passes in isolation but fails when run after a polluter, it’s order dependent and a victim.
 -	If it was previously labelled as a brittle and it currently fails in isolation but passes when run after state-setter, it’s order dependent and a brittle.
 6. If it is still order dependent, then it will go on to patch the OD test and run the pytests again to check if the test is still OD or not, if not then it means the patch worked.
 7. Next, if patch worked, then it will go on to fork the repository to the user’s account, create a new branch for each push and commit changes – it will prompt to compare and create pull request.
+It will create a new branch for each changes pushed, even on the same test file.
 8. It will also output a commit message in GitHub markdown format in the log file.
 User can copy and paste it in GitHub.
 9. Lastly, the changes made by the patch is reversed at the end and the OD file goes back to the state before patching.